Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Februari 2026 23.01.52 UTC
+- WIB: Jumat, 27 Februari 2026 00.12.20 UTC
-- WITA: Jumat, 27 Februari 2026 00.01.52 UTC
+- WITA: Jumat, 27 Februari 2026 01.12.20 UTC
-- WIT: Jumat, 27 Februari 2026 01.01.52 UTC
+- WIT: Jumat, 27 Februari 2026 02.12.20 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: success
+Kategori: technology